CMU-17-214/f2024/assignments/hw5.md

 # Homework 5: Concurrency

-In this assignment you will work with concurrency in a Node backend and will modify a React frontend.
-You will get experience with writing asynchronous code, with error handling, and with handling state in React.
+In this assignment you will work with concurrency in a Node backend.
+You will get experience with writing asynchronous code, and with error handling.

 ## Starter code